Effects of model misspecification on small area estimators: Simulations

-To further investigate the failure of OBP with misspecified unit-specific auxiliary variables, we undertake a numerical study to evaluate the association between $|\bar X_i - \bar x_i|$ (absolute difference between the $i$th area sample mean and population mean) and $i$th area ${\text{MSPE}_i}$, approximated by Monte Carlo.
-First, we generate the finite population for $y$ using the following NER superpopulation model:
+To further investigate the relationship between the performance of OBP-UNIT and the absolute difference between sample means and population means, we conducted a numerical study using the following Nested Error Regression (NER) superpopulation model:

 The generative processes for the finite population for $x$, $v_i$, and $e_{ij}$ remain consistent with the aforementioned model.
-Subsequently, we draw SRS samples of size $n_i=4$ from the population of each small areas.
+Next, we drew SRS samples of size $n_i=4$ for each small areas.

-In a simulation setting, when the number of units within a specific area is relatively small, it is often impossible to have sample mean $\bar{x}_i$ equal or even close to population mean $\bar{X}_i$.
-Therefore, in this subsection, we manually change the realizations of sample means by letting $\bar x_{i} = \bar X_{i} + \text{bias}$, where the bias term assumes negative, positive, and zero values.
-Figure \ref{fig:enter-label} demonstrates that simulated ${\text{MSPE}_i}$ for the OBP with unit level auxiliary variables increases with the difference between $\bar X_i$ and $\bar x_i$ for area $i=1$ (for other areas, figures are similar).
-Notably, when $\bar X_i - \bar x_i = 0$, i.e., for the unit-context model, simulated ${\text{MSPE}_i}$ is observed to be smaller than corresponding values for any other instances of $\bar X_i - \bar x_i$.
+In a simulation setting, when the number of units within a specific area is relatively small, it is often impossible to have sample mean $\bar{\bm x}$ equal or even close to population mean $\bar{\bm X}$.
+To explore how deviations of sample means $\bar{\bm x}$ from population means $\bar{\bm X}$ affect the performance of OBP, we introduced a bias term in the sample means.
+Specifically, for each area, the sample means were adjusted by setting: $\bar{\bm x} = \bar{\bm X} + \text{bias}$, where the bias term varied to take on negative, positive, and zero values.

+The design-based MSPE for OBP using unit-level auxiliary variables ($\text{MSPE}_i$) was calculated for each area, and these values were compared with the magnitude of the absolute difference $|\bar{\bm X} - \bar{\bm x}|$.
+The results were visualized in Figure \ref{fig:enter-label}, which illustrates that the simulated ${\text{MSPE}_i}$ for OBP-UNIT increases with the difference between $\bar X_i$ and $\bar x_i$ for area $i=1$.
+Notably, when $\bar X_i - \bar x_i = 0$, corresponding to the unit-context model, simulated ${\text{MSPE}_i}$ is lower compared to other scenarios with non-zero differences.
+These results align with our theoretical design-based expectation of $Q$ in section \ref{sec:2}.